Harmonic Oscillator#

 Answer (end)

-Now let’s go ahead and introduce some damping.
+Now let’s introduce some damping.
 The equation of motion for a damped harmonic oscillator is

 \[ m \ddot{x} = -k x - c v \]

-Rewrite this out as a series of first-order differential equations and then modify your equations(state,t,x,k,m,c) function to solve this differential equation using the same starting conditions and values for \(k\) amd \(m\) as earlier.
+Rewrite this as a series of first-order differential equations and modify your equations(state,t,x,k,m,c) function to solve this differential equation using the same starting conditions and values for \(k\) amd \(m\) as earlier.
 Start by using \(c=0.2\).
-Recall that the dissipation \(\gamma=c/(2m\omega)\).
-Since \(\gamma<1\) this is the underdamped case.
+Recall that the dissipation \(\gamma=c/(2m\omega_0)\), and \(\omega_0 = \sqrt{k/m}\) is the undamped frequency.
+When \(\gamma<1\), as is this case, we have an underdamped oscillator.

 Plot the position and velocity as a function of time.
 Also animate your spring.